kbuffington/Georgia/docs/lyrics.md

 #### Example

 You are listening to Enter Sandman by Metallica.
 The file contains no lyrics tags.
 The folder the song is in will first be searched for a file matching one of the `lyricFilenamePatterns`.
-If none are found it will moves to `%appdata%\local\roaming\foobar2000\lyrics`.
+If none are found it will net check `%appdata%\local\roaming\foobar2000\lyrics` which is next in the list.
 This folder contains a file called `Metallica - Enter Sandman.txt`.
-This file will be loaded by Georgia and it's contents are displayed and searching will stop.
-If you have a file called `Metallica - Enter Sandman.lrc` inside `C:\Program Files (x86)\foobar2000\lyrics` it will not be found.
+This file will be loaded by Georgia and its contents displayed and searching will stop.
+If you have a file called `Metallica - Enter Sandman.lrc` inside `C:\Program Files (x86)\foobar2000\lyrics` it will not be loaded.